The Zen of Convex

 Be thoughtful about the return values of mutations

 Mutation return values can be useful to trigger state changes in your app, but it's rarely a good idea to use them to set in-app state to update the UI.
-Let queries and the reactor do that.
+Let queries and the sync engine do that.

 Architecture